 2. Chloroform

-Chloroform or dichloromethane mainly uses for vapor treatment of PLA.
+Chloroform or dichloromethane mainly used for vapor treatment of PLA.

 Chloroform fumes are hazardous and could link to several types of cancer.
 Working with a fume hood is ideal, but you can also do this in a room with excellent ventilation.